 Opportunities for Postdoc and PhD students

-We will advertise open positions whenever they become available and we are open to unsolicited applications from strong candidates aiming at employment in 6-12 months or via external funding.
+We will advertise open positions whenever they become available and we are open to unsolicited inquiries from strong candidates aiming at employment in 6-12 months (e.g. via external funding).
 Strong candidates have a healthy mix of skills in experimental design, programming, writing and graphics design (in this order of priority).
 In particular, we are looking for:

 - a well reasoned interest in the information-based investigation of cognitive processing and working memory in the human brain.